aaronbloomfield/ccc/hws/auction/index.md

 Any changes to this page will be put here for easy reference.
 Typo fixes and minor clarifications are not listed here.

-- Added Thu, 10/25: Clarified that only the owner of a NFT can start an auction for it, and this should be checked via `require()`.
+- Added Tue, 10/25: Clarified that only the owner of a NFT can start an auction for it, and this should be checked via `require()`.
+Also clarified about the behavior of `block.timestamp` (in the "Notes and Hints" section) and that auction IDs have to start from 0 for the auctions.php page to work.

 ### Task 1: Auction contract